 How is thymus cancer staged?

-Staging is the process of finding out how far a cancer has spread.
-Your treatment and prognosis (the outlook for chances of survival) depend, to a large extent, on the cancer's stage.
+Staging is the process of finding out if and how far a cancer has spread.
+Your treatment and prognosis (the outlook for chances of survival) depend, to a large extent, on the cancer’s stage.

 Masaoka staging system

 There is no single staging system for thymomas that all doctors agree on, perhaps because these tumors are so uncommon.
 The system most often used to stage thymomas is the Masaoka system, although other systems exist.
 Staging in the Masaoka system is based on:

 - The extent of disease as seen on imaging tests such as CT or MRI scans